-Lot Size Open Space Requirement 0-20,000 sq. ft.
+Lot Size Open Space Requirement

+0-20,000 sq. ft.
 1 square foot/200 sq. ft. (gross) 20,001 - 40,000 sq. ft.
 1 square foot/150 sq. ft. (gross) 40,001+ sq. ft.
 1 square foot/100 sq. ft. (gross)

 - (b) Open space may be located on the roofs of buildings, or enclosed on the ground floor.
 A maximum of 30% of the required open space may be provided on an enclosed ground floor level.
 All open space shall be easily observed from the street or pedestrian areas. - (c) All required open space shall be accessible to the users of the building and improved with seating, plantings, and amenities, and be visible from the street or pedestrian areas. - (d) Floor Area Ratio credits are allowed for all new developments as per Section 9.1208(5)(c) when the pedestrian space is available for use by the public, including widened sidewalk areas. - (a) All new development on lots of greater than 20,000 square feet must provide urban open space.
 Such open space shall be either private open space and/or public open space. - (b) Private open space is defined as an area that is: - 1.
 Accessible and visible to residents, tenants, and/or users of the development. - 2.
 Improved with seating, plantings, and/or other amenities. - 3.
 Located on the ground floor or first level of the development, or on a roof or terrace level, or in an interior courtyard area of the development, or a combination of these locations. - 4.
-Out of doors, or in the open air (may be under a roof or canopy). - (c) Public urban open space is defined as an area that is:

-- 1. Accessible and open to the public. - 2.
+Out of doors, or in the open air (may be under a roof or canopy). - (c) Public urban open space is defined as an area that is: - 1.
+Accessible and open to the public. - 2.
 Improved with seating, plantings, and/or other amenities. - 3.
 Visible and accessible from the street or public pedestrian areas. - 4.
-Located on the ground floor or no more than five feet above or five feet below ground level. - 5.
-Out of doors, or in the open air (may be under a roof or canopy). - (d) All required open space shall be located behind the minimum setback and on private property. - (e) Open space requirements are based on the type of use, the lot size, and the gross square footage of building floor area, in accordance with the following schedule:
+Located on the ground floor or no more than five feet above or five feet below ground level. - (d) All required open space shall be located behind the minimum setback and on private property.